Skip to main content

 Note

 Widget types describe purpose.
 Layouts describe appearance.
 One widget type can be used with multiple layouts.
-For example, a sign-up form can appear as a popup, a floating box, or a built-in widget.
+For example, a sign-up form can appear as a popup, a floating box, or an inline widget.
 See Widget types for details.

 Did this answer your question?